eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 ### User authentication and key management by the WSCA

 The ARF v1.4 (and v1.5 as well) contains a requirement (WTE\_02 /
-WUA\_02) stating that “a WSCA SHALL authenticate the User before performing any cryptographic operation involving a private or secret key of (…) a PID or an attestation in a Wallet Unit.”
+WUA\_02) stating that "a WSCA SHALL authenticate the User before performing any cryptographic operation involving a private or secret key of (…) a PID or an attestation in a Wallet Unit.”